Dealing with inequality constraints in large-scale semidefinite relaxations for graph coloring and maximum clique problems: Numerical results

 \subsection{Comparison on instances from SDP relaxations of the maximum clique problem}

-In the following, we report the results on the SDP relaxation $\vartheta_+(G)$ for bounding the clique number (or the stability number) of a graph.
+We now report the results on the SDP relaxation $\vartheta_+(G)$ for bounding the clique number (or the stability number) of a graph.
 We considered graphs from the second DIMACS implementation challenge~\cite{Johnson:1996}, available at \url{ftp://dimacs.rutgers.edu/pub/challenge/graph/benchmarks/clique}.
 These graphs form the standard benchmark for the maximum clique problem.
-In order to use them, we complemented the graphs to convert the maximum clique instances into stable set problem instances.
-Apart from applying \texttt{ADAL} and \texttt{SDPNAL+} for finding $\vartheta_+(G)$, stopping the algorithms as soon as the optimality conditions were satisfied with a precision of $10^{-6}$, we applied the post-processing procedure every $200$ iterations of \texttt{ADAL} and at the very last iteration performed by \texttt{ADAL}.
-Everytime the post-processing procedure is called, we give as input the matrix $Z^k$ obtained by~\texttt{ADAL} at the corresponding iteration $k$ and solve the linear programming problem~\eqref{eq:dualNJ} using Gurobi~\cite{gurobi}.
-Along the iterations of~\texttt{ADAL}, we keep in memory the best dual bound found by the post-processing procedure, together with the CPU time needed to detect it.
-Note that every dual bound computed by the post-processing procedure and in particular the best dual bound is a valid upper bound on the stability number.
+Hence, we considered the complement of these graphs to convert the maximum clique instances into stable set problem instances.
+For this experiment, a time limit of $3600$ seconds was set.

+In addition to employing \texttt{ADAL-ineq} and \texttt{SDPNAL+} to determine $\vartheta_+(G)$ and stopping the algorithms when the termination criteria were satisfied with a precision of $10^{-6}$, we equipped \texttt{ADAL-ineq} with the post-processing procedure \korange{detailed in Section \ref{sec:dualbound}}, applied every $200$ iterations and after termination.
+Every time the post-processing procedure is called, we give as input the matrix $Z^k$ obtained by~\texttt{ADAL-ineq} at the corresponding iteration $k$ and solve the linear programming problem~\eqref{eq:dualNJ} using Gurobi~\cite{gurobi}.
+Along with the iterations of~\texttt{ADAL-ineq}, we also store in memory the best dual bound found by the post-processing procedure, together with the CPU time needed to detect it.
+Note that every dual bound computed by the post-processing procedure and, in particular, the best dual bound are valid upper bounds on the stability number.

-In Table~\ref{tab:theta_ss}, we report the following data for the comparison between \texttt{ADAL} and \texttt{SDPNAL+}: for each instance, we report its name (Graph), the dual objective function value obtained by \texttt{ADAL} and \texttt{SDPNAL+}, the best dual bound found along the iterations of~\texttt{ADAL} ($\vartheta_+(G)$), the CPU time needed by~\texttt{ADAL} and~\texttt{SDPNAL+} to satisfy the stopping criterion, the CPU time needed to recover the best dual bound found by~\texttt{ADAL} and the overall time needed to apply the post-processing procedure (CPU times).
+Table~\ref{tab:theta_ss} is organized as follows: for each instance we report \korange{the} name (Graph), values of $\vartheta_+(G)$ arising from, respectively, the dual objective function values returned by \texttt{ADAL-ineq}, \texttt{SDPNAL+} and the best dual bound found (BestBound) throughout the iterations of~\texttt{ADAL-ineq}, along with the CPU times needed by~\texttt{ADAL-ineq} and~\texttt{SDPNAL+} to reach the stopping criterion, to identify the BestBound and the total time spent by the post-processing procedure.
+Note that the BestBound reported in the table is, in general, obtained in one of the post-processing calls when running \texttt{ADAL-ineq} and is not necessarily the one arising from the last call of the post-processing.
+We highlight in bold the values of the bounds found on the instances in which they differ.